What time should I wake up?

 So, for our example:

-- The best idea would be to go to bed at 10:03 PM - then you'll sleep for full 6 cycles (9h).
+- If you had a rough day, the best idea would be to go to bed at 10:03 PM - then you'll sleep for full 6 cycles (9h).

-- Also a good option is to lie down at 11:33 PM - that fulfills the 5 cycles condition (7h 30m).
+- Normally, the best option is to lie down at 11:33 PM - that fulfills the 5 cycles condition (7h 30m).

 - For some people, 6 hours sleep is enough - if that's you, go to bed at 1:03 AM, and you'll have 4 full cycles of sleep.